ehildrich/travellers-star-maps/README.md

 - **Font Size**: Controls how large the text is.
 Relative to the 200x200 grid.

 All parameters are given a minimum value if the provided value is too low.

+# Usage
+Open the command line and run `starmap.py`.
+When starting the program, it will ask for a filename.
+Input the path to a text file formatted to the above specifications.
+The program will generate an image according to that text file and store it in an `output` folder located in the same place as the script.
+The text file name can also be included as a command line argument.